edited by Luke Wayne

 The Courtroom Analogy

-Imagine that you committed a serious crime and you are standing before a judge in a court of law.
+Imagine that you are guilty of a major felony and are standing before a judge in a court of law.
 The judge tells you, “You have committed a serious crime which cost the government 500,000 dollars in damage.”
-You reply, “Judge I know that I committed that crime, but I can’t pay for it.
+You reply, “Judge, I know that I committed that crime, but I can’t pay for it.
 I do not have the money.”
-The judge will reply, “I am sorry, but your fine has to be paid for.
+The judge will reply, “I am sorry, but your fine has to be paid.
 If you cannot pay, you are going to have to go to prison.”
-As you stand there you begin to sweat and are extremely nervous.
+As you stand there, you begin to sweat and are extremely nervous.

 However, someone abruptly comes into the courtroom, walks up to the judge, and pulls out a checkbook.
 The person then writes a check to the judge for 500,000.
 The judge looks at you.
 He says, “This man has paid your fine.
 Here is the check.”
 The judge then extends the check to you.
 What do you have to do to make the check yours?
 You must simply receive it.
 This is the same thing with the gospel.
 We are all sinners.
-We stand before the only one true holy God.
-Our sin is so great that we cannot pay for it.
+We stand before the only one, true, holy God.
+Our sin is so great that we cannot pay for it, but there is one who is willing and able to pay the debt of all who receive His gift in faith.

 The Good News

-The good news is that Jesus did not die and stay dead.
-On the third day, He rose from the dead.
-He triumphed over the consequence of our sin which was death.
+But the good news is not only that Jesus died to serve our sentence and pay our debt.
+The news gets even better as we learn that He did not stay dead.
+On the third day, He returned to life, never to die again.
+He triumphed over the consequence of our sin, which is death.
 As a result of His resurrection, He proved that His death on the cross was sufficient to pay for our sins before God the Father.
-The miracle of the resurrection also proved that He is able to save us and assure us of living eternally in heaven.
+The miracle of the resurrection also demonstrates that He can save us and assure us of eternal life in heaven.

-Do you have any certainty that you will reach samsara or moksha?
+Do you have any certainty that you will reach moksha?
 Are you going to be in the endless cycle of reincarnations/transmigrations forever?
-Are your meditations and rituals actually going to help you with this process?
+Are your meditations and rituals actually going to help you escape suffering and death or attain eternal peace?

 You can know for sure you are going to heaven!